ducakar/openzone/README.md

   `OFF` by default.

 - `OZ_SIMD_MATH`: Enable SIMD-specific implementation of linear algebra classes (Vec3, Vec4, Point,
   Plane, Quat, Mat44).
-Currently it yields ~15% worse performance than generic implementations since Vec3 and Point classes are a bit larger (4 floats v.
-3 floats) and there are lots of accesses to vector components in OpenZone code.
+Currently it yields ~15% worse performance than generic implementation since Vec3 and Point classes are a bit larger (4 floats v.
+3 floats) and there are plenty of accesses to vector components in OpenZone code.
   `OFF` by default.